jisaacstone/urbanmountain/_posts/2024-02-28-maklieber.markdown

 # The Votes

-Excluding absences, Abe-Koga and Lieber differed in votes a total of 29 times in two years.
+Excluding being absent or [recused](https://www.merriam-webster.com/dictionary/recuse), Abe-Koga and Lieber differed in votes a total of 29 times in two years.

 I have presented the data below exactly as it was retrieved from the api.
 Some context is lost, however, so curious readers are encouraged to click "details" to find a page with full minutes and video recordings.